-The ROI formula allows you to monitor the effectiveness of your investments and is among the key performance indicators: here is how it is calculated, what exactly it is used for, and why you should definitely know and apply it.
+Knowing how ROI is calculated allows you to monitor the effectiveness of your investments-here's what the formula is, exactly what it's for, and why you should definitely know and apply it.

 Not to be too materialistic, but it is clear that whatever you do in your job, you do it because you want to bring home the bacon.

 Now, don't get me wrong: there is more behind one's professional accomplishment than just money.
 If you know me or have been following me for a while, you know that what I always encourage you to do is to leverage your knowledge and skills to make an impact In other people's lives.

 Making a difference, this should always be your goal.

 However, I guess you also have to pay the bills-as does everyone else!

 That's why, in the end, your work must also allow you to live peacefully while also meeting your more, shall we say, "earthly" needs.